yuanzero/yuanzero.github.io/index.md

 ## Education
-#### Hong Kong University of Science and Technology 09/2021 -
+#### Hong Kong University of Science and Technology 09/2021 -expected 2024
-Ph.D. student in Smart Manufacturing
+Ph.D.
+Candidate in Smart Manufacturing

 #### South China University of Technology	09/2018 - 06/2021